Updated July 5, 2023

 - The Java API added to the JDK explains the function of every element.
 In Java programming, several components are pre-created as well as widely used.

 - Hence, the programmer can make use of a prewritten program with the Java API.
 After mentioning the obtainable API classes as well as packages, the programmer quickly creates the required program classes and packages to get executed.

 - The Java API is a vital element of the JDK and identifies features of every element.
 Although Programming in Java, the component is already produced and done it.
-Through Java, API coder can simply make use of the pre-written program.
+Through Java, the API coder can simply make use of the pre-written program.

 - The programmers initially declare the classes and packages; then, this coder can simply use the application program of classes and packages to get executed.